Gause Law Offices has a track record of getting the best results for our clients

 From dismissals to incredible plea bargain deals to not guilty verdicts at trial, trust the experience of Gause Law Offices

-For 2016 here are just a few of the results we've had for our clients
+In the last year here are just a few of the results we've had for our clients

 - Six felony cases dismissed outright;